jyao1/EdkiiShellTool/Readme.md

 - MemoryAttributesDump

-A tool to dump Memory Attribute Table and Properties Table, according to UEFI specification.
+A tool to dump Memory Attribute Table, according to UEFI specification.

 - HstiWsmtDump